ysyk2021/the-office-ai-handbook-a-comprehensive-guide-to-leveraging-technology-for-enhanced-performance/src/chapter-6-2.md

 Conclusion
 ----------

 AI-enabled optimization and innovation tools are transforming the way businesses operate, driving greater efficiency, accuracy, and innovation.
 By leveraging these tools, businesses can gain a competitive advantage in the digital age while also building resilience against potential disruptions.
-In the next chapter, we will explore how AI technology is reshaping customer service and support in the office environment.